 - (I) For \$7.95 the meal comes with either soup or salad. - (II) As a graduation requirement in science, a student must pass either a physics course or a chemistry course. - (a) In statement (I) is the conclusion valid, namely that the meal costs \$7.95, if both conditions of the "or" statement are met, i.e., both soup and salad are ordered? - (b) In statement (II) is the conclusion valid, namely that a student fulfills a graduation requirement in science, if both conditions of the "or" statement are met, namely the student passes both a course in physics and a course in chemistry? - (c) Today we say that the statement "A or B" represents the exclusive or if the truth of "A or B" excludes the possibility that both A and B are true.
 Similarly, "A or B" represents the inclusive or if the truth of "A or B" includes the possibility that both A and B are true.
 In the fourth rule of inference, Chrysippus states "Either the first or the second.
 The first.
 Therefore, not the second."
-Must the conclusion "Therefore not the second" necessarily follow for the "inclusive or"? the "exclusive or"?
-Explain your answer with a concrete example, providing actual statements for "the first" and "the second."
+Must the conclusion 'Therefore not the second" necessarily follow for the "inclusive or"? the "exclusive or"?
+Explain your answer with a concrete example, providing actual statements for "the first" and "the second." - (d) In the example of Chrysippus's fifth rule, "Either it is day or it is night.
+It is not night.
+Therefore, it is day," is a particular type of "or" being used?
+Must the conclusion "Therefore it is day" necessarily follow for the "inclusive or"? for the "exclusive or"?
+Justify your answer.

-- (d) Consider the following example of Chrysippus's fifth rule of inference: "Either it is foggy or it is cold.
-It is not cold.
-Therefore, it is foggy."
-Is a particular type of "or" being used?
-Must the conclusion "Therefore, it is foggy" necessarily follow for the "inclusive or"? for the "exclusive or"?
-Justify your answer. - (e) When Aristotle states that a proposition is either true or false, what type of "or" is being used? - Exercise 3.2. (a) The major premise of the first rule of inference is an example of an "if-then" statement.
+(e) When Aristotle states that a proposition is either true or false, what type of "or" is being used?

+Exercise 3.2.
+The major premise of the first rule of inference is an example of an "if-then" statement.
 Consider the statement: "If the roof leaks, then the house will not sell."
 Using the second rule of inference, what can be concluded if the house will sell?
-Write this as an "if-then" statement beginning with "If the house will sell, ...." - (b) Now letting A and B denote general propositions, rewrite "If A, then B" as a different "if-then" statement that generalizes the example in part (a). - Exercise 3.3. (a) The major premise of the third rule of inference is the negation (not the case) of an "and" statement.
-Rewrite "It is not the case both that it is day and it is night" as an "if-then" statement so that when the pattern of the first rule of inference is followed, the minor premise becomes "It is day," and the conclusion matches that in the example for the third rule of inference. - (b) Now, for elementary propositions A and B, rewrite "It is not the case that both A and B" as an "if-then" statement following the example in part (a).
+Write this as an "if-then" statement beginning with "If the house will sell, ....."
+Then letting A and B denote general propositions, rewrite "If A, then B" as a different "if-then" statement using the pattern of the second rule of inference.

+Exercise 3.3.
+The major premise of the third rule of inference is the negation (not the case) of an "and" statement.
+Rewrite "It is not the case both that it is day and it is night" as an "if-then" statement so that when the pattern of the first rule of inference is followed, the minor premise becomes "It is day," and the conclusion matches that in the example for the third rule of inference.
+Then, for elementary propositions A and B, rewrite "It is not the case that both A and B" as an "if-then" statement following this pattern.